bitrinjani/rinjani/README.md

 [日本語はこちら](http://qiita.com/bitrinjani/items/3ed756da9baf7d171306)

+ℹ️ This project was ported from C# to Node.js to support non-Windows environment.
+For Mac OS and Linux users, please visit https://github.com/bitrinjani/r2.

 # Rinjani Bitcoin Arbitrager

 Rinjani Bitcoin Arbitrager is a Proof-Of-Concept prototype of an automatic arbitrage trading system targeting Bitcoin exchanges operated in Japan.